 The Visigoths are well known in history for sacking the Roman Empire.
 When the Huns moved into western Europe, the Visigoths moved from the west down into Italy, famously taking Rome in 410 AD.
-From Italy they moved back north and down into Spain where they pushed the Romans out and took Toledo as their captial.
+From Italy they moved back north and down into Spain where they pushed the Romans out and took Toledo as their capital.

 The Romans at this time were a very sophisticated people but the Visigoths were long-haired, crude and adorned with gaudy jewelry.
 Town life declined under the Visigoths and in time, with much conflict and undermining within their government, the moors were able to move in and conquer the land.

-The Moors were nomadic tribes that came from Northern Africa; originally, they were the inhabitants of Mauretania (Mauretania is the Latin name for an area in the ancient Maghreb stretching from present-day Algeria westwards to the Atlantic, covering northern Morocco, and southward to the Atlas Mountains).
+Who Were the Moors?The Moors were nomadic tribes that came from Northern Africa; originally, they were the inhabitants of Mauretania (Mauretania is the Latin name for an area in the ancient Maghreb stretching from present-day Algeria westwards to the Atlantic, covering northern Morocco, and southward to the Atlas Mountains).

 Stability in Muslim Spain came 45 years later with the establishment of the Andalusian Umayyad dynasty, which lasted from 756 to 1031.
 The Omeyan prince, Amir Abd al-Rahman, founded the independent Emirate of Cordoba, and was able to get the various Muslim groups who had conquered Spain to pull together in ruling it.

-The name al-Andalus (الأندلس) was first evidenced in inscriptions on coins minted by the Umayyad Dynasty that ruled Iberia, from 750 AD.
+Where does the name Andalucia come from?The name al-Andalus (الأندلس) was first evidenced in inscriptions on coins minted by the Umayyad Dynasty that ruled Iberia, from 750 AD.
 The study of the origin of the name has traditionally been traced from the name of the Vandals, who settled in Spain in the 5th century, but it is disputed, as well as the area that the name was said to encompass.

 In its present form the name Andalucia is derived from the Arabic name for Muslim Iberia, "Al-Andalus".
 The Spanish form, Andalucía, was introduced in the 13th century.
 The name now refers to those territories still under the Moorish rule until its surrender, generally south of Castilla Nueva and Valencia.

 Moorish AlmuñécarThe first Muslim invasion of southern Spain came in 711 AD at or near Gibraltar.
 In Almuñécar, the town remembers the 15th of August 755 when the Omeyan prince Abd ar-Rahman I of Damascus, the founder of the Emirate of Cordoba, arrived onto its shores from North Africa to establish his Moorish kingdom.

 Being here for over 800 years, the Moorish culture has probably left the greatest mark on this area than any other.
 The Moors introduced the growing of sugar cane to Almuñécar and sustained the towns thriving fishing industry throughout the Mediterranean.